retro2408/PEAD-Trading-Dashboard/README.md

 ### CleanPEADReg.ipynb
 This jupyter notebook is the place where we have collected, preprocessed and created a regression model for all the 5 stocks ["NVDA","GOOGL","MSFT","GME","GS"].

+In order to run each cell in the jupyter notebook the user needs various different libraries and functions from them which are listed below:
+#### Libraries and Functions Used
+numpy, pandas, os, requests, yfinance, from statsmodels.stats.outliers_influence import variance_inflation_factor and statsmodels.api

 The notebook has been divided into 4 tasks, for each of which we have explained the technicalities and best user practices:
-1. Getting Data from AlphaVantage API and Cleaning: The financial data such as balance sheets, income statements and cash flow statements is collected from AlphaVantage using an API key, which has a rate limit on it.
-Therefore to make it easy for the user we have already the historical data has already been populated in the financial statements directory, the structure for the same has been shown below.
+1. Getting Data from AlphaVantage API and Cleaning: The financial data such as balance sheets, income statements and cash flow statements are collected from AlphaVantage using an API key, which has a rate limit on it.
+Therefore to make it easy for the user we have already extracted the historical data and populated it in the financial statements directory, the structure for the same has been shown below.
 Furthermore,the user can run any code cell below the first one in "CleanPEADReg.ipynb" to clean the financial data again, perform multi-collinearity checks, and create the regression model again. :

 ```
 .